SleepySalaman/Sprint2Pork/README.md

 2. **Occasional Lag**: Switching item states quickly can sometimes cause minor lag or delays in input responsiveness.

 3. **Fullscreen Issues**: On some monitors, toggling fullscreen can cause the resolution to display incorrectly, cutting off certain UI elements.

+4. **Trapped on Room Switch**: When manually switching rooms, it is possible for Link to be stuck in a wall in the new room.
+This is due to Link's position being constant on a manual room change.
+This is a small bug that only occurs when debugging as manual room switching will not be incorporated into the final game.

 ## Tools and Processes
 - **Visual Studio Code Metrics**: We used Visual Studio’s built-in tools to calculate code metrics such as coupling.